CodeTactic

 Consider all your potential costs

 Like any business, marketing has many moving parts.
-We at CodeTactic specialize in developing and managing the digital assets for a business.
+We at CodeTactic specialize in developing and managing digital assets for a business.
 We recommend allocating your marketing budget to the following categories.
 You can adjust the amounts over time based on what’s most effective.

 Website: The cost of your website includes the original design and development costs including hosting.
-It also includes paying to keep the content fresh and up to date (This keeps Google happy).
-Ensure that your website developer has included analytics correctly built in.
+It also includes paying to keep the content fresh and up-to-date (This keeps Google happy).
+Ensure that your website developer has included analytics correctly built-in.
 That way, you can track who’s visiting and from where.
 This information is crucial and will help you identify and quantify which marketing efforts are paying off.

 Social media: Ever since the Google Hummingbird algorithm update; Search engines now use SMM along with SEO for organic page rankings.
 Set aside some money to invest in online advertising through social media platforms that make sense for your business like Facebook and LinkedIn.

 Online advertising: Organic search results are the ideal marketing play for most businesses with an online storefront.
 However, in some competitive situations, online advertising is also recommended.
 For search engine advertising like Google Ads, plan for a minimum of $500 per month budget to be effective.
-As you monitor and refine your online advertising, you’ll be able to become more efficient with your ad spend and budget more accurately.
+As you monitor and refine your online advertising, you’ll be able to become more efficient with your ad spending and budget more accurately.

 Videos: If a picture is worth a thousand words; a video is worth a million!
 Every small business should make use of video marketing.
 The costs involved can include everything from hiring a professional camera crew and editor or simply using your smartphone so you can shoot the video yourself.
 We now live in an era where people want information fast.
 Videos are the best tools available for online engagement.